-- (3) findings of fact and conclusions of law in a record [in accordance with the state administrative procedure act]. - (h) [Control person liability.]
-A person who controls, directly or indirectly, a person not in compliance with this Section may be disciplined by order of the administrator under subsections (a) through (c) to the same extent as the noncomplying person, unless the controlling person did not know, and in the exercise of reasonable care could not have known, of the existence of conduct that is the basis for discipline under this Section. - (i) [Limit on investigation or proceeding.]
-The administrator may not institute a proceeding under subsection(a), (b), or (c) solely based on material facts actually known by the administrator unless an investigation or the proceeding is instituted within one year after the administrator actually knew the material facts.
+(3) findings of fact and conclusions of law in a record [in accordance with the state administrative procedure act].

+(h) [Control person liability.]
+A person that controls, directly or indirectly, a person not in compliance with this section may be disciplined by order of the administrator under subsections (a) through (c) to the same extent as the noncomplying person, unless the controlling person did not know, and in the exercise of reasonable care could not have known, of the existence of conduct that is a ground for discipline under this section.

+(i) [Limit on investigation or proceeding.]
+The administrator may not institute a proceeding under subsection(a), (b), or (c) based solely on material facts actually known by the administrator unless an investigation or the proceeding is instituted within one year after the administrator actually acquires knowledge of the material facts.